samirsalman/neuropulse/README.md

 - The `file_prefix` is the prefix of the file that is used to write the GPU information.
 The `rotate` is the number of files to keep.
 The `name` is the name of the file.
 The `gzip` is a boolean that indicates whether to compress the file or not.
 - The `name` is the name of the console handler.
 - The `node_id` is the id of the node.
 It is used to distinguish between different nodes in the mongoDB database.
 - The `mongo_host` is the host of the mongoDB database.
-The `mongo_db` is the name of the mongoDB database.

 To use neuropulse in a cluster you need to setup a mongoDB database.
 You can use the docker-compose file to setup a mongoDB database.
 Then in each node you need to run the following command:
 ```bash